Torsten Schmidt (officer): Other work

 Schmidt was assisting in the Air Protection Investigation in 1936 and was a member of Atomic Committee (Atomkommittén) from 1945 to 1959 and board member of the Swedish National Defence Research Institute from 1945 to 1959 as well as the Review Board for Certain Patents from 1946 to 1959.
 He was chairman of the Defence Missile Board (Försvarets robotvapenråd) from 1948 to 1959, member of the Inquiry Concerning Protection Against Bacteriological Warfare from 1949 to 1951 (or 1952–53) and the Defence Medical Board of the Medical Research Council from 1951 to 1959.
 Schmidt was an expert in the Defence Medical Research Organization (Försvarsmedicinska forskningsorganisationen) in 1959 and the Defence Medical Research Advisory Committee (Försvarsmedicinska forskningsutredningen) from 1959 to 1962.

-He became a member of the Royal Swedish Academy of War Sciences in 1944 He served as a teacher and in insurance companies from 1960 to 1969.
+He served as a teacher and in insurance companies from 1960 to 1969.

 Personal life

 Schmidt was married 1926–1936 to Elsa Elin Märta Vult von Steyern (born 1903), the daughter of lieutenant colonel Nils Vult von Steyern and Eva Hammar.
 He married a second time in 1938 to Karen Margrete Beatrice Bruun von Neergaard (1911–1986), the daughter of landowner, major Alfried Bruun von Neergaard and Marion, née Schlubach.
 He was the father of Holger (born 1940), Harald (born 1941) and Christer (born 1942).